 What Is A Myth: When you see bloggers going from party to party on daily basis, you can be sure that kind of lifestyle is unsustainable.
 Most bloggers I know live a “home life”.
 In fact, they turn down opportunities to party, because their own social and work schedule is far more important than meeting new people all the time.

-4. Bloggers Are Always Happy
+4. They’re Always Happy

 What You May Think It Is: Looking at the pictures of your favourite bloggers, it may look like they have a perfect life.
 Everything is in bright saturated colour.
 They smile and perhaps never cry.
+Especially personal brand on Instagram whose smiles never leave their faces.

 What Is Real: Many times a picture won’t pass if the blogger doesn’t smile – that’s true.
 I know for myself that the wider my smile is the better I look in pictures.
 Everyone I ask for opinion says that.
 It doesn’t mean I don’t wake up with good mood, though.
 The point is that because we’re the face behind the blog, we must look presentable.
 Imagine we’d be taking pictures while crying and being angry.
 It just doesn’t really work that way.